Fruity creamy dessert, as dark as the night, come to me I will treat you well and savor each slice, each layer and every single bite.

 - Take a Tart form and place it on a baking paper.
 Draw around the form on the paper with a pencil and cut it out.
 We will need it later!

 - Butter the Tart form and dust it well with flour.
 That will prevent the dough to stick on the form while baking.

-- Take out your dough and roll it out to approximately ½ cm thickness.
+- Take out your dough and roll it out to approximately 0.2 inch/ ½ cm thickness.
 Turn the baking form and place it on the dough.
 Calculate 2 cm more from the form and cut out all around.
-2 cm more are required or your dough will be too short to fit into the baking form.

 - In the meanwhile prepare the vanilla custard sauce as described in this recipe.